atcoun/ziogram/README.md

 ## 🤖 Bots using Ziogram

 Bots built with this library.
 Want to add yours?
-Open a PR with your bot's username and a short description.
+Open an [issue](https://github.com/atcoun/ziogram/issues) or PR with your bot's username and a short description.

 > No bots yet — be the first!